 You plan for everything in life — birthdays, anniversaries, weddings, vacations, homes, retirement, and much more.
 Why shouldn’t you also plan for final wishes?
-While no one likes to think about their own demise, the fact remains that one day, your family will need to make dozens of hard decisions to arrange for your final life tribute.
+While no one likes to think about their own death, the fact remains that, one day, your family will need to make dozens of hard decisions to arrange your final life tribute.

 They will want to celebrate you in death just as they celebrated you in life.
 They will want to gather together, offer support to one another, remember you, and honor your legacy.
 Even if you don’t want a big fuss, the fact still remains: Someone will be responsible for making funeral plans for you.
 But why couldn’t that person be you?

 You may not know that it is possible to plan a funeral, memorial, or cremation in advance.
 Planning ahead for funeral wishes not only ensures that your final wishes are recorded, it also alleviates the burdens that fall on loved ones at the time of loss.
 Think about it.
 In those moments after hearing that you have died, your family will be distraught, grief-stricken, and possibly numb with shock.
 It will be hard enough to make even a simple decision like what to wear to the funeral—much less to plan a service that they feel good about and that does justice to the life that you’ve lived.
 That’s a lot of pressure!

 A well-thought-out celebration of life helps to remove a lot of the stress, anxiety, and doubt that often plagues newly bereaved families.
 If you have ever lost a loved one, you know that planning ahead is actually an incredibly thoughtful gift of love!

 Let’s look at some of the main reasons people decide to plan ahead for their funeral